amouro/drupalden_iwakuni_2023/section-2.md

 <!--
-* We migrate 10,000 content and assets via the Drupal Migrate API
+At the end we migrate more than 10,000 content and assets via the Drupal Migrate API script.

+These code are not disposed when the migration is finished.
-* The migrate API is kept using in the project to provide mockup data for testing purpose -->
+The migrate profile is kept using in the project to provide mockup data for testing purpose.

+During each new feature development, our local environment and the cloud CI environment can rebuild the site with the mockup data on the fly.

+That allow us to run the unit test over and over, and make our deployment more robust and reliable.

+Migration is critical to the project.
+To make the the project successful also needs lots of efforts.

+Next slide >>>>>
+-->

 ---